 As the matter is filed as an Open Class Action on behalf of eligible group members, you do not need to enter into a funding agreement to participate in the class action.

 If you are a group member in the class action, you can register your interest and receive updates as the class action progresses.
 Registration is free and without obligation.
 Merely registering via this website does not bind you to any contract or commitment.

-IF YOU WISH TO FIND OUT MORE – You can call us at 1800 016 464 or email us at [email protected]
+IF YOU WISH TO FIND OUT MORE – You can email us at [email protected]